Charlie Sheen: Residences

-Substance abuse, legal issues and health
+Substance abuse and health

 On May 20, 1998, Sheen had a stroke after overdosing while using cocaine and was hospitalized.
 Sheen was found in his seaside home by a friend, after which paramedics rushed him to Los Robles Hospital & Medical Center in Thousand Oaks, California, where he was described as being in "serious condition" after his stomach was pumped.
 Days later, Sheen checked into a rehab clinic, then told doctors that he did not intend to stay.
 Sheen left, but sheriff's deputies forced Sheen back to the clinic.
 On August 11, 1998, Sheen, already on probation in California for a drug offense, had his probation extended by one year and entered a rehab clinic.
 In a 2004 interview, Sheen disclosed that his previous overdose was caused by injecting cocaine.